Alastairsc/CITS4406-Assignment2/README.md

 	'python application.py *csv filename here*'.

+###Usage

-You can specify multiple files using 'python application.py *csv_fileame* *csv_filename*' You can use templates using 'python application.py *csv_filaname* -t *template_name*'
+You can specify multiple files using
+	'python application.py *csv_fileame* *csv_filename*'
+You can use templates using the -t flag:
+	'python application.py *csv_filaname* -t *template_name*'

+Files can either be csv files or excel files.
+If using csv files the program will create a csv file for each sheet in your excel file.
+Each sheet is analysed indenpendently and a new report is generated for each.
+All these are saved in a new directory located in the same locations as the original excel file.

+If multiple files are given with only one template all files will be processed using the template.
+The same will occur given a excel file with multiple sheets and a single template.
+For using multiple templates with multiple files there must be an equal number of files and templates.

-You must run the program from the directory containing the application.py file. csv_filanames must be specified by relative path or using its absolute path
+You must run the program from the directory containing the application.py file. csv_filanames can be specified by relative path or using its absolute path

 ### Supported Data types